richardvenneman/appsignal-docs/source/getting-started/supported-frameworks.html.md

 After this, add an `appsignal.yml` config file to `/config`.
 You can find your `push_api_key` by clicking 'Add app' on [the accounts screen](https://appsignal.com/accounts).
 Or you can use [Environment variables to configure the gem](/gem-settings/env-vars.html).

+Since appsignal gem version 1.3 you no longer need to manually include the `Appsignal::Rack::SinatraInstrumentation` middleware in your application.
+Please remove it.

 <a name="padrino"></a>
 # Padrino